|HelixChat: A Helix Client/Server Demo|

 You must use a special preview release of Helix Client to access techdb.
 (We are testing this new version prior to the official release.)

 Helix 7.0.5b1 (6277) fixes the bug that caused a crash if you attempt to connect to techdb via your saved connection document.
 Use ‘Check for Updates’ to get the newest build, or…

 |What Is HelixChat?||

-In essence, HelixChat is a multiuser chat service, like a simple form of iChat.
-But it runs on Helix Client/Server, and for Helix users, that makes it worthwhile all by itself.
+In essence, HelixChat is a multiuser chat service, running on Helix Client/Server, and for Helix users, that makes it worthwhile all by itself.